 Our Board exercises its discretion in combining or separating the roles of Chairman of the Board and Chief Executive Officer as it deems appropriate in light of prevailing circumstances.
 We believe that we, like many U.S. companies, are well-served by a flexible leadership structure.
-At the current time, Dr. August J. Troendle, our President and Chief Executive Officer, serves as Chairman of the Board.
-Our Board has determined that combining the roles of Chairman of the Board and Chief Executive Officer is best for our company and its stockholders at this time because it promotes unified leadership by Dr. Troendle and allows for a single, clear focus for management to execute the Company's strategy and business plans.
-Our Board is comprised of individuals with extensive experience in finance, healthcare industry and public company management and, with the exception of Dr. Troendle, is comprised of directors who meet the independence standards of NASDAQ.
-For these reasons and because of the strong leadership of Dr. Troendle as Chairman of the Board and Chief Executive Officer, our Board has concluded that our current leadership structure is appropriate at this time.
+At the current time, August J. Troendle, our President and Chief Executive Officer, serves as Chairman of the Board.
+Our Board has determined that combining the roles of Chairman of the Board and Chief Executive Officer is best for our company and its stockholders at this time because it promotes unified leadership by Mr. Troendle and allows for a single, clear focus for management to execute the Company's strategy and business plans.
+Our Board is comprised of individuals with extensive experience in finance, healthcare industry and public company management and, with the exception of Mr. Troendle, is comprised of directors who meet the independence standards of NASDAQ.
+For these reasons and because of the strong leadership of Mr. Troendle as Chairman of the Board and Chief Executive Officer, our Board has concluded that our current leadership structure is appropriate at this time.
 However, our Board will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.

 Our Corporate Governance Guidelines provide that, if the Company does not qualify as a "controlled company" within the meaning of the NASDAQ rules, whenever our Chairman of the Board is also our Chief Executive Officer or is a director that does not otherwise qualify as an independent director, the independent directors may elect a lead director whose responsibilities include presiding over all meetings of the Board at which the Chairman is not present, including any executive sessions of the independent directors; approving meeting schedules and agendas; and acting as the liaison between the independent directors and the Chairman of the Board, as appropriate.
 The full list of responsibilities of our lead director may be found in our Corporate Governance Guidelines.
-We currently do not have a lead director as we qualify as a controlled company under the NASDAQ rules.
+In October 2018, the independent directors elected Fred B. Davenport, Jr. as lead director.